 - Experiential therapies that include recreation, psychodrama, and equine therapy.

-In a residential treatment program, you will live at the facility.
+In a residential treatment program for heroin addiction, you will live at the facility.
 This keeps you safe from the distractions, environments, and people that influenced your heroin use.
 This is your time to work on you and take care of yourself.

 If you enter an outpatient program, you will be able to live at home and attend your individual and group therapy sessions at the treatment center.
 The difference between outpatient and intensive outpatient is the days per week and the duration of the therapy sessions.

 Outpatient programs are recommended for people who have a mild to moderate addiction and who have a family and social support system.
 Sometimes it is used as a step-down from the residential program.